kmch/Kolumbo-FWI/README.md

 - Chrapkiewicz K. (2022), *High-resolution imaging beneath the Santorini volcano*, Imperial College London ([open access](https://doi.org/10.25560/96427)).

-For a big-picture review of other seismic-imaging studies at other volcanoes worldwide, please take a look at:
+For a big-picture review of seismic-imaging studies at other volcanoes worldwide, please take a look at:

 - Paulatto M., Hooft E. E. Chrapkiewicz K., Heath B. A., Toomey, D. R. and Morgan, J. V. (in review), *Advances in seismic imaging of magma and crystal mush*, Frontiers in Earth Science
 (preprint available [here](https://doi.org/10.31223/X5CS8S)).